Skip to content

 How It Differs From Single-Signal Stopping

 Single-signal mechanisms — iteration caps, edit counters, cost ceilings — answer "when do I stop?".
-The six-signal framework answers "why is this run failing, now?".
-Circuit Breakers for Agent Loops enumerate stopping conditions; Loop Detection instruments one of them.
-Failure-aware observability sits a layer up — six classes of failure to six classes of signal, so the harness's policy has structured diagnostic input rather than a single binary trip.
-In a multi-agent setting, one cost ceiling can trip for six reasons; knowing which is the difference between swapping the model, re-prompting with explicit evidence requirements, and aborting to retry with a smaller goal.
+This framework answers "why is this run failing, now?".
+Circuit Breakers for Agent Loops enumerate stopping conditions and Loop Detection instruments one of them; failure-aware observability sits a layer up, mapping six failure classes to six signal classes.
+One cost ceiling can trip for six reasons, and knowing which separates swapping the model from re-prompting with explicit evidence requirements from aborting to retry with a smaller goal.

 When This Backfires

 1. Single-agent or short-trajectory workloads.
-The taxonomy was designed for multi-agent, tool-using systems where 16k-token trajectories with consecutive tool failures are the failure surface (Li et al., arxiv 2606.01365).
-A solo-agent harness running fewer than ten tool calls per task surfaces loops and budget overrun at the surface level.
+The taxonomy targets multi-agent systems where 16k-token trajectories with consecutive tool failures are the failure surface (Li et al., arxiv 2606.01365); a solo harness under ten tool calls per task surfaces loops and budget overrun directly.
 Loop Detection plus Circuit Breakers for Agent Loops cover this regime.

 2. No trace store or intervention path.
-The framework produces signals.
-If the harness has no path to act on them — no mid-run pause, no nudge injection, no early-stop — the signals reduce to postmortem instrumentation no faster than final-answer eval.
+Without a way to act on the signals — mid-run pause, nudge injection, early-stop — they reduce to postmortem instrumentation no faster than final-answer eval.
 An agent-trace data layer is the prerequisite.

 3. Highly variable evidence-support baselines.
 The cosine-similarity-at-0.65 threshold assumes answer-claim alignment is a tractable similarity signal (Li et al., arxiv 2606.01365).
-Tasks whose ground-truth evidence is non-text (numeric, image, code) or whose claims chain across many sentences misclassify legitimate runs as evidence failures; re-baselining τ per task class adds calibration overhead.
+Non-text ground truth (numeric, image, code) or claims chained across many sentences misclassify legitimate runs as evidence failures; re-baselining τ per task class adds calibration overhead.

 4. System-level alternatives cover the loop case.
 AgentSight detects resource-wasting reasoning loops and multi-agent bottlenecks at the syscall layer via eBPF, with no per-harness instrumentation.
-When the dominant failure mode is loops rather than evidence failure or low information gain, system-level observation can carry more signal per instrumentation hour.
+When loops dominate over evidence failure or low information gain, that can carry more signal per instrumentation hour.

-A steelman of the opposite recommendation: one hard budget cap and one repetition detector.
-Six signals create six false-positive surfaces; signal correlation — loops imply low information gain — means redundant capacity.
-Until the trace store and intervention tooling can act on six dimensions independently, two well-tuned signals dominate six noisy ones.
-This is the right start for small, single-agent harnesses; the full taxonomy earns its complexity once multi-agent failure modes diverge enough that single signals merge passing and failing runs.
+The steelman: one hard budget cap plus one repetition detector.
+Six signals create six false-positive surfaces, and correlation — loops imply low information gain — means redundant capacity; until the trace store and intervention tooling act on six dimensions independently, two well-tuned signals beat six noisy ones.

 Example

-At step 18 of 30, retrieval-agent-2 has ToolErr = 0.7 over the last 10 calls, the repeated-action-key counter shows (retrieval-2, web_search, "GAIA-paper authors") firing four times, and new-URL count is zero for the last six calls.
-The orchestrator nudges the planner: "retrieval-agent-2 is producing low-gain repeats on GAIA-paper authors; reassign to retrieval-agent-1 with a reformulated query or skip this evidence requirement".
-The run completes within budget.
+At step 18 of 30, retrieval-agent-2 has ToolErr = 0.7 over the last 10 calls, (retrieval-2, web_search, "GAIA-paper authors") has fired four times, and new-URL count is zero for the last six calls.
+The orchestrator nudges the planner to reassign that evidence requirement to retrieval-agent-1 with a reformulated query, and the run completes within budget.
+Without the signals it sees only a token count climbing and a step counter advancing — both look like progress — and the failure surfaces only when synthesis emits an answer with Support_τ below threshold, after the budget is spent.

 Key Takeaways

-• The six trace signals — tool reliability, execution recovery, orchestration loops, evidence availability, information change, budget pressure — map recurring multi-agent failure modes to online observability (Li et al., arxiv 2606.01365).
+• Six trace signals — tool reliability, execution recovery, orchestration loops, evidence availability, information change, budget pressure — map recurring multi-agent failure modes to online observability (Li et al., arxiv 2606.01365).

-• The framework is a diagnostic taxonomy, not a stopping rule: it tells the harness why a run is failing while there is still budget left to intervene.
+• It is a diagnostic taxonomy, not a stopping rule: it tells the harness why a run is failing while budget remains to intervene.

-• The framework presupposes a trace store and an intervention path; without them, the signals reduce to postmortem instrumentation that is no faster than final-answer eval.
+• Without a trace store and an intervention path, the signals reduce to postmortem instrumentation no faster than final-answer eval.

 Feedback